ryancui-/ranking-bar/README.md

 # Ranking Bar

+**NOTE:** It is still under-developing.

 Use it the same as ECharts.

 > This project is based on https://github.com/Jannchie/Historical-ranking-data-visualization-based-on-d3.js, thanks for your ideas.

+Though, this project has many different configuration than the original due to my requirement, perhaps not suitable for your case, please read about the `Options` chapter for more information.

 ## Install